mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 You just created your custom resourced, which is now available on your `Company Marketplace`.

-### Update the custom resource via `miactl`
+### Update the Custom Resource via `miactl`

-A versioned custom resource can be updated only if changes apply to the following fields:

-- `name`
-- `description`
-- `imageUrl`
-- `supportedByImageUrl`
-- `supportedBy`
-- `categoryId`
-- `repositoryUrl`
-- `publishOnMiaDocumentation`
-- `documentation`
-- `comingSoon`
-- `releaseStage`
-- `providerId`
-- `visibility`
+You can update a Custom Resource Marketplace item by using the same `miactl marketplace apply` explained before, by including an updated file (either in `json` or `yaml` format).

+In case you are trying to update a versioned Marketplace Custom Resource, remember that only few fields can be modified.
+For more information, refer to the [dedicated section on the "Create your Company Marketplace" page](./add_to_marketplace/create_your_company_marketplace.md#editing-a-versioned-resource).

 Considering also the fact that custom resources are defined by the `apiVersion` and the `kind`: in case of updates on the resource you need to actually create a new marketplace item with a different version (possibly with a release note) and the resource with the updates you require.

-You can add the new Marketplace item with the `miactl marketplace apply` explained before.

 #### Update non-versioned custom resources

-In case the custom resource you need to update is not versioned, you can update it always by using the `miactl marketplace apply` command, passing the company id (`tenantId` of your resource) and the resource file you created before with the modifications you need.
+In case the Custom Resource you need to update is not versioned, you can update it always by using the `miactl marketplace apply` command, passing the company id (`tenantId` of your resource) and the resource file you created before with the modifications you need.

 Since this is a non-versioned element, there are no limitations on apply changes.
 However ensure you use the same `itemId` and the same `tenantId` of the resource you want to update.